devotional

 devotional lies grace

-God Is Disappointed in You — And Other Lies That Are Destroying Your Faith
+God Is Disappointed in You — The Voice That Sounds Like Maturity and Isn't

 Devotional

-God Is Disappointed in You — And Other Lies That Are Destroying Your Faith
+God Is Disappointed in You — The Voice That Sounds Like Maturity and Isn't

 You've been carrying it for years — this quiet, gnawing sense that God is shaking His head at you.
 That He tolerates you but doesn't enjoy you.
 That you keep letting Him down.
 What if that voice isn't conviction at all?
 What if it's a lie — and Scripture demolishes it?